Monits/findbugs-plugin/README.md

 *symmetry*.
 - added `UselessStringValueOfCallDetector` to detect useless `String.valueOf` calls when the argument given is already a string.
+- added `NonStaticPatternCompileDetector` to report methods that have locals `Pattern.compile` with a harcoded, static or final local regex as a static final to avoid recompiling the regex.

 ## 0.1.1
 - forked from [WorksApplication's original plugin](WorksApplications/findbugs-plugin).